 Comparing Biltmore House to Downton Abbey Posted on August 18, 2019 at 2:01 pm.Written by Amy Dangelico Downton Abbey: The Exhibition ended September 7, 2020.
 Please enjoy this archived content.
 Did you know everyday life in Biltmore House bore striking resemblance to fictional life at Downton Abbey?
 In honor of Biltmore playing host to Downton Abbey: The Exhibition, let’s take a look at some of the similarities—and differences—between these two grand homes.
 Archival image of estate workers during harvest season at Biltmore, ca. 1900 A Working Estate The greatest overarching parallel between Downton Abbey and Biltmore is the idea of both as working estates overseen by one man and his family.
 While Downton Abbey is set in England, George Vanderbilt’s vision for Biltmore was heavily influenced by the model of similar English estates.
 There were numerous tenant families working the land, and the Vanderbilts grew to know each of these families closely over the years.
 The Servants’ Hall in Biltmore House, where staff could relax and socialize Household Staff Within the houses, the standards of domestic service were much the same between the Crawleys and the Vanderbilts.
 While there were some differences in the ways American and English households were managed, the housekeeper played a major role.
 At Biltmore, this role was primarily filled by Mrs. King; for Downton Abbey, it’s Mrs. Hughes—both known for their massive house key rings and calm demeanors.
 Detail of electrical switchboard in the sub-basement of Biltmore House Technological Advancements Though numerous characters within the Downton Abbey household, both above stairs and below, expressed concerns about advancements in technology, they were widely embraced at Biltmore.
 Even in 1895, Biltmore House was constructed with many of these in mind: telephones, elevators, forced heating, mechanical refrigeration, an electric servant call bell system, electric lighting, and more.
 Restoring the wallcovering of the Louis XV Room in Biltmore House Preserving the Home One of the primary themes in Downton Abbey is the importance Lord Grantham and his family place on preserving and maintaining their home for succeeding generations.
 This has also been a prime concern at Biltmore for George Vanderbilt’s descendants.
 Today, the estate is owned and overseen by the fourth and fifth generations of the family.
 Join us November 8, 2019 through April 7, 2020 to experience Downton Abbey like never before—amid George Vanderbilt’s magnificent estate—with Downton Abbey: The Exhibition at Biltmore.
 Feature image: Biltmore House, ca. 1910

 Biltmore Dairy: An Udderly Fascinating History Posted on May 14, 2019 at 12:00 am.Written by Kristina Smith George Vanderbilt established Biltmore Dairy operations at his estate in Asheville, North Carolina for three main reasons: to supply dairy products to Biltmore House, to provide an example to others on how to run a successful farm, and to generate income through commercial product sales.
 Imagine having a Vanderbilt for your milkman—flavoring your coffee with cream from the dairy of a multi-millionaire.
 It is enough to make one smack his lips and imagine the product is richer than that of ordinary dairymen.– “A Millionaire Farmer,” St. Louis Globe Democrat, 1894 Biltmore Dairy delivery wagon, ca. 1900 Beyond the dairy, original agricultural operations included sheep, hog, and poultry farms, and a substantial market garden for produce.
 All of these endeavors, collectively named Biltmore Farms, contributed to George Vanderbilt’s ability to fulfill the estate’s mission of self-sufficiency.
 However, Biltmore Dairy was the most successful of all of Biltmore’s enterprises, providing the estate with a financial cushion that would see it through George Vanderbilt’s death, two world wars, the Great Depression, and beyond.
 Cow stalls in the main dairy barn, ca. 1930 The Legacy of Biltmore Dairy Much of this success was thanks to the Vanderbilts’ prized herd of Jersey cows.
 Of all major dairy breeds, Jerseys produce the richest milk—high in butterfat, protein, and calcium.
 They also produce a higher volume of milk per each pound of body weight than other type of cattle.
 The Biltmore Dairy Farms herd, believed to be the largest herd of registered Jerseys in the world, is unquestionably one of the finest and best known.– “Souvenir Edition Annual Meeting of the American Jersey Cattle Club,” June 3, 1942 Biltmore Dairy workers, ca. 1910 To ensure that the herd maintained excellent health, staff included a full-time veterinarian and a dairy bacteriologist.
 Dairy workers kept detailed records on the herd and conducted regular inspections to ensure their living conditions were of the highest quality.
 The herd was primarily housed in the estate’s Main Dairy Barn—what is now Biltmore’s Winery.
 Just down the road was the Creamery, where cream was separated from the milk.
 Milk was then bottled and sold, while the cream was made into butter, buttermilk, cottage cheese, and, of course, ice cream.
-Biltmore’s Dairy Barn (what is now the Winery), May 30, 1913 (Courtesy of Alice Marie Lewis) The Tasty History of Biltmore Ice Cream Biltmore’s ice cream played a leading role at estate gatherings, including Cornelia Vanderbilt’s birthday parties, Christmas celebrations, and May Day festivities.
+Biltmore’s Dairy Barn (now the Winery), May 30, 1913 (Courtesy of Alice Marie Lewis) The Tasty History of Biltmore Ice Cream Biltmore’s ice cream played a leading role at estate gatherings, including Cornelia Vanderbilt’s birthday parties, Christmas celebrations, and May Day festivities.
 Almost every oral history interview in our archives that mentions a childhood memory on the estate also includes a reference to ice cream.
 After Biltmore House opened to the public in 1930, guests could view the milking rooms and processing areas in the Dairy Barn, sample the milk, and buy ice cream.
 Biltmore Dairy was so successful, and its products were so well-known that it became an attraction in its own right for estate visitors.
 Biltmore Dairy milkmen and delivery trucks, ca. 1935-1940 It was around this time that the dairy’s delivery wagons were replaced with trucks and the fleet grew from 30 vehicles to over 400 in just 15 years.
 Salesmen were now able to market the products as far away as Charlotte, which at the time was a windy, wooded five-hour drive.
 Unfortunately, the market shifted.
 With the advent of chain grocery stores came a cheaper, more efficient way to purchase milk, eventually making door-to-door dairy delivery obsolete.
 Biltmore Dairy and other smaller, family-run businesses were unable to compete with expansive commercial operations.
 In April of 1985, Biltmore Dairy was sold to Pet, Inc. Enjoy our vanilla ice cream, based on a delicious original Biltmore Dairy recipe.
 Enjoy Biltmore Ice Cream Today Today, Biltmore continues to draw inspiration from Biltmore Dairy.
 Biltmore Dairy Bar® in the Stable Courtyard was named in honor of our agricultural heritage.
 Additionally, vanilla ice cream based on a delicious original Biltmore Dairy recipe is offered at both Biltmore Dairy Bar® and at the Creamery in Antler Hill Village.

 Discover George Vanderbilt’s Railroad Ties Posted on April 26, 2019 at 12:00 am.Written by Jean Sexton To discover George Vanderbilt’s railroad ties, you have only to look at his family history.
 Few names have been more closely associated with the rise of the American railroad industry than the Vanderbilts.
 Theirs is a remarkable legacy, and one that would ultimately contribute to the development of Biltmore, George Vanderbilt’s magnificent private estate.
 Portrait of Cornelius “Commodore” Vanderbilt in the Breakfast Room of Biltmore House Railroad legacy The Vanderbilt family’s success began with George Vanderbilt’s grandfather Cornelius “Commodore” Vanderbilt—an entrepreneur from modest beginnings who spent his life building an empire based on shipping and railroad concerns.
 His son William Henry Vanderbilt inherited the business after the Commodore’s death in 1877, doubling the family fortune before he passed away nine years later.
 Cornelius Vanderbilt II and William Kissam Vanderbilt, William Henry’s two oldest sons, followed in their father’s footsteps to take on management of the family’s holdings, leaving George Vanderbilt—the youngest of William Henry and Maria Louisa Kissam Vanderbilt’s eight children—free to explore his interests in art, literature, and travel.
 George Vanderbilt’s vision Formal photographic portrait of young George Vanderbilt By the time George Vanderbilt was in his twenties, he had begun planning the creation of a country estate similar to those he’d visited in Europe.
 After settling on Asheville, North Carolina, as the setting for his new home, he purchased considerable acreage in the area, breaking ground in 1889 for what would become Biltmore.
 Vanderbilt party near Biltmore Station; March 1891.
 Seated (L-R) are Margaret Bromley, Maria Louisa Vanderbilt, Marguerite Shepard, and two unidentified women; unidentified person seated behind Mrs. Vanderbilt.
 Standing (L-R) are Margaret Shepard, possibly Frederick Vanderbilt, and George Vanderbilt.
 While maintaining a permanent address at his family’s Fifth Avenue home, George made frequent trips to Asheville to oversee the project during the six years that Biltmore was under construction.
 Swannanoa In 1891, George Vanderbilt furthered his railroad ties by commissioning a private railcar from the Wagner Palace Car Company of Buffalo, NY.
 Showing affinity for his new home, George named his railcar Swannanoa after one of the two rivers that flowed through the property.
 “Private railcars like Swannanoa were the height of luxury in the golden age of railroad travel, functioning as a home away from home for wealthy travelers” said Darren Poupore, Chief Curator for Biltmore.
 For the railcar’s inauguration, Maria Louisa Vanderbilt gave her son an engraved tea service that read “GWV from MLV, November 14, 1891, Swannanoa.”
 Teapot from Swannanoa’s tea service Luxury travel Swannanoa’s mahogany-paneled parlor was furnished with plush chairs and sofas; staterooms accommodated up to 12 people with comfortable beds and other furnishings.
 George often sent Swannanoa to Washington and New York to transport family and friends back to Biltmore.
 While on board, a cook provided elaborate meals from a well-appointed kitchen and a porter tended to every passenger’s needs.
 In addition to those comforts, guests could admire scenic views through plate-glass windows in an observation room in the rear of the car.
 And just like Biltmore House, Swannanoa’s interiors reflected George’s personality and interests, complete with countless books and etchings from his collections.
 View of Biltmore’s Rampe Douce and Vista with construction sheds and train in foreground, c.
 1892 Estate construction As work on Biltmore House continued, a contract between estate architect Richard Morris Hunt and the project’s general contractor stipulated that the massive quantities of Indiana limestone required for construction be shipped by rail directly to the house site.
 Working with a civil engineer and consulting with the superintendent of the Richmond & Danville Railroad, landscape architect Frederick Law Olmsted laid out a route for a standard gauge rail line connecting the depot in Biltmore Village to the building site.
 The area’s uneven terrain—alternating between deep hollows and ridges—presented an added challenge for the rail line.
 In order to create a gradual incline from the depot to the building site, five trestles with a total length of 1,052 feet were constructed to carry the train across the gullies.
 Steam locomotive in front of the Rampe Douce during construction; June 9, 1892 More railroad ties George Vanderbilt purchased three steam locomotives for use on the estate.
 The two standard-gauge locomotives operated on the main railroad line to the Esplanade.
 The first, Engine No. 75 (later renamed Cherokee) was purchased in 1890, but had to be modified because it lacked the coal and water capacity to make one trip to the Esplanade.
 Another standard-gauge Baldwin locomotive, aptly named Biltmore, became the workhorse of the three engines.
 Workers with a Baldwin steam engine on the Esplanade, 1892 The third locomotive, named Ronda, was a smaller engine used solely on the narrow-gauge line that ran between the Biltmore Brick and Tile Works and the clay pits on the estate.
 After construction ended, the railway was disbanded and the steam engines were sold, but today’s guests can still see remnants of the railroad’s path in a few places around the estate.
 Discover Biltmore Gardens Railway Biltmore Gardens Railway display From July 1–September 7, 2020, enjoy Biltmore’s historic landscape from a new perspective: accented with model trains and replicas of iconic American train stations during Biltmore Gardens Railway.
 On display in Antler Hill Village, this charming exhibition showcases handmade buildings constructed of natural materials like leaves, bark, and twigs and large-scale botanical railways.
 Plan now to enjoy this one-of-a-kind, fun-for-all-ages experience that honors George Vanderbilt’s railroad ties.
 Featured image: Unidentified passengers gathered on the back of what is thought to be Swannanoa, George Vanderbilt’s private railway car